INTRODUCTION

 Even though subsequent EPO practice and jurisprudence have to some extent diluted the scope of these Articles,[13] it would seem entirely reasonable for most developing countries to adopt this list of exclusions as a minimum.
 Indeed we have already gone further by concluding in Chapter 3 that developing countries should not generally make patent protection available for all plants and animals.[14]
 A number of developing countries have also sought to limit further what constitutes a patentable invention.
 For example, the Common Industrial Property Regime of the Andean Pact countries provides that the following shall not be considered as inventions:

-Any living thing, either complete or partial, as found in nature, natural biological processes, and biological material, as existing in nature, or able to be separated, including the genome or germ plasm of any living thing.”[15]
+in nature, or able to be separated, including the genome or germ plasm of any

 Similar provisions can be found in the legislation of Brazil and Argentina.
 We consider further below the question of what rules should apply to the patentability of genetic material.